quipp/visual-studio-build-config-swap/README.md

+# Visual Studio Build Config Swap

+Trick for getting Visual Studio projects to swap configuration files based on selected Build.
+This strategy is  useful for non-Web Projects - because they don't have a good system for this yet in VS 2013.
+However, a better solution would be to use a Build tool like Grunt or Gulp - which is what's encouraged for VS 2015.

 Visual Studio 2013 added support for unlimited Publish Profiles for Web Sites with Web.config tranforms for each publish profile.
 Just create a publish profile for each tranform file, then right-click on the *.pubxml file and select the menu item to Add Config Transform.
 This strategy can still be useful for WinForm's applications (non-Web projects).

-# Visual Studio Build Config Swap
-Trick for getting Visual Studio projects to swap configuration files based on selected Build.

 This was tested with Visual Stuidio 2013 (& 2010 a few years ago).